ConnorPietrasik/renderer/Readme.md

 # Renderer
 This was my project for my computer graphics algorithms class, but I've added some stuff beyond that for fun / interest.
 Almost everything is done manually except for using openFrameworks matrix multiplication and to display the pixels (I made my own matrix multiplication, but openFrameworks was about 40x faster so I switched for now).
-Incluides soft shadows, reflections, anti-aliasing (supersampling), and multi-core rendering.
+Includes soft shadows, reflections, anti-aliasing (supersampling), and multi-core rendering.

 ## Examples
 Here are a few mostly-working examples: